4 Employee Handbook Mistakes, And How to Avoid Them

 Z culture book 2014 - the next chapter unraveling knowledge and training.

-Handbooks are often outdated and under-used, making the most important document in business, well… unimportant.
+Handbooks that aren’t used make the most important document in business, well… unimportant.

 But from simplifying technical terms to adding hilarious human-focused content, there are a million and one ways to create an employee handbook that boosts your brand, engages employees, and makes the onboarding process (and beyond) feel like part of the fun.